-- 1. Using a razer blad/scaple and ruler to trim off lanes 7 and 8 and measure the size of the gel (Be precise!). - 2.
+- 1. Use a razor blade or scalpel to trim off lanes 7 and 8 and a ruler to measure the size of the gel. - 2.
 Transfer the gel to a small container. - 3.
-Add a proper amount of denaturing solution (1 M NaC1, 0.5 M NaOH) to cover the gel (~70 ml) and shake at low speed for 30 min. - 4.
-While you are waiting, unfold and using a paper cutter to cut a stack of paper towel ( $\geq 1.5$ inches thick after being pressed down) that matches the size of the gel obtained from step 1 above. - 5.
-Cut a piece of nylon membrane and two pieces of Whatman paper EXACTLY the same size as the gel - 6.
+Add a proper amount of the denaturing solution (1 M NaC1, 0.5 M NaOH) to cover the gel (~70 ml) and shake at low speed for 30 min. - 4.
+While waiting, unfold and use a paper cutter to cut a stack of paper towels (≥ 1.5 inches thick after being pressed down) that matches the size of the gel obtained from step 1. - 5.
+Cut a piece of nylon membrane and two pieces of Whatman paper the same size as the gel - 6.
 Place them in a dish of distilled H2O and then 2XSSC.
 (Wear gloves when you handle both!) - 7.
 Cut a piece of Whatman paper the same length and twice the width as the gel tray - 8.
-Flip your gel tray and place it in a 2nd container, place the Whatman pape from step 7 on top and add a proper amount of denaturing solution (1 M NaC1, 0.5 M NaOH) solution to the paper (~200 ml). - 9.
-Pour off denaturing solution and transfer the gel upside down on top of the Whatman paper. - 10.
+Flip the gel tray and place it in a 2nd container; place the Whatman paper from step 7 on top and add a proper amount of denaturing solution (1 M NaC1, 0.5 M NaOH) to wet the paper (~200 ml). - 9.
+Pour off the denaturing solution and transfer the gel upside down on the Whatman paper on the top of the gel tray. - 10.
 Place the nylon membrane from step 5 on top of the gel.
 (Carefully lay down the membrane and do NOT move the membrane once it touches the gel), smooth out any bubbles. - 11.
 Place the pre-wet Whatman papers one by one on top of the membrane and again remove bubbles. - 12.
 Cut pieces of plastic wrap and lay them along the edge of the gel. - 13.
 Place the stack of paper towels from step 4 on top of the Whatman paper. - 14.
 Place a small weight (pipette box) on top of the whole stack and allow the DNA to transfer overnight. - 15.
-Next morning, remove the paper towels but leave the Whatman paper, membrane and gel together. - 16.
+Next morning, remove the paper towels but leave the Whatman paper, membrane, and gel together. - 16.
 Flip the entire stack right side up and mark the position of each well on the membrane with a pencil. - 17.
 Remove the gel and filter papers from the membrane.
-Rince the membrane in 2xSSC. - 18.
-Place the membrane (DNA face up) on sheets of KimWipe and cross-linking with the Stratelinker. - 19.
+Breifly rinse the membrane in 2xSSC. - 18.
+Place the membrane (DNA face up) on sheets of KimWipe (or cross-linking with the Stratelinker). - 19.
 Air-dry the membrane. - 20.
 Place a few more Kimwipes on top of the membrane and then wrap loosely in aluminum foil. - 21.
-Label sec. no. and group no. on the outside of the aluminum foil and store it in the refrigerator (4°C).
+Label sec. no. and group no. on the aluminum foil outside and store it in the refrigerator (4°C).